huma-engineering/huma-docs/data-collection/clinician-portal/managing-health-data/exporting-patient-data.md

 # Exporting patient data
 **User**: Admin; Deployment Staff; Organisation staff

-Users in the Clinician Portal can export patient data so that it can be used to show results, for reports, etc.
+Patient data can be exported from the Clinician Portal and used to show results, for reports, etc.

 ## How it works​
 On the **Patient Overview** screen, open the menu at the top right and select **Export data**.